valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-CodeSpaces.md

         http_type = 'https'
 ```

-Good progress, enabling users to run locally or in Codespaces with the same Run COnfiguration (shown above).
+Good progress, enabling users to run locally or in Codespaces with the same Run Configuration (shown above).
 But it still required users to _create_ the port, so I wanted to automate that...

 &nbsp;